 It is apparent from these testimonies the academic relevance attributed to this experience to their academic and professional training.
 Within the research, to the extent that they relate to the research groups, students and IC graduate, broaden their university experience acquiring theoretical and methodological tools of analysis to be socialized and invested in their contexts.
-Regarding cultural experiences, the experiences occur by important exchanges and interactions between both Brazilian and Africans participants.
+In respect to the cultural experiences, the experiences occur by important exchanges and interactions between both Brazilian and Africans participants.